Blepharoplasty Cape Coral, FL

 A younger-looking face can boost your self-esteem and self-confidence.
 Schedule an evaluation at Elmquist Eye Group in Cape Coral, FL to find out if blepharoplasty could help improve the look of your eyelids and provide you with a more refreshed, natural-looking appearance.

-E. Trevor Elmquist, DO, a board certified ophthalmologist and one of America’s Top Doctors, along with his partner, Kate Wagner, OD, and associates, Nina Burt, OD and Sarah Eccles-Brown, MD, provide a wide range of eye care services.
+Yasaira Rodriguez, MD, a board certified ophthalmologist, along with partner, Kate Wagner, OD, and associate, Nina Burt, OD, provide a wide range of eye care services.
 We have been proudly serving the Southwest Florida region for 25 years.

 What is Blepharoplasty?

 Your eyes have a big impact on the appearance of the rest of your face.
 Sagging eyelids can make you look tired and older than you feel.

 Upper blepharoplasty (also known as upper eyelid surgery or upper eyelift) is one of the most popular cosmetic procedures for both men and women for the purpose of correcting droopy, sagging eyelids.
 Lower blepharoplasty is commonly performed for removal of bags under the eyes.